akbach/SublimCakeGenerator/README.md

 - you can add `--help` to commande field to see help

 ##### Custom Commands
-You can add custom commands.
+You can add custom commands By:
 Use `Preferences/Package Settings/Cakephp Generator/Commands – User` menu item.

 Simple command structure: